 When a loved one passes away, it is important to understand the process of filing a will in probate court.
 Ideally, the executor of the will is responsible for filing California Form DE-111 with the Superior Court of California in the county where the deceased resided at the time of their death.
 This petition initiates the probate process, which is overseen by the Probate Investigation department.
 They review all petitions and orders for content and legal requirements before the court acts on them.

-In this case, probate would refer to the process of ensuring that the will is valid, distributing property and assets, paying final bills, taxes, and other debts.
+The Investigation staff will publish probate notes detailing any legal deficiencies and making recommendations to the Court.
+These notes are generally available two weeks before the hearing date.
+Probate is the process of ensuring that the will is valid, distributing property and assets, paying final bills, taxes, and other debts.
 The court will formally close the estate, complete the probate process and your role as executor.
 By law, most states require you to file the original will in the probate court in the county where the person lived within 10 to 30 days of possession.
-For example, it is not uncommon to discover assets within a few months; their value may mean that the estate no longer qualifies for out-of-court transfer proceedings or that you must legalize the assets before you can transfer them to the deceased person's living trust.
+If there are assets that need to be liquidated during the estate settlement process or passed on to a beneficiary, you must go through an estate succession.